Asteski/SylphyHornPlus/README.md

 SylphyHornPlus is Virtual Desktop Tools for Windows 11 and 10.
 Provides global hotkeys, switching notification, change background and several functions to virtual desktop.

-This app is a fork of hwtnb SylphyHornPlusWin11 with a new feature - Taskbar Deskband, among other features and improvements.
+This app is a fork of hwtnb SylphyHornPlusWin11 with new features like Taskbar Deskband, ARM support, among other features and improvements.
 New features are listed below:

 * Taskbar Deskband